xye7ei/metaparse/README.md

     ('expr', [('NUM', '5')])])])
 ```

 The result is a `ParseTree` object with tuple representation.
+A parse
-A parse leaf is just a `Token` object represented as ```(<token-name>, '<lexeme>')```.
+leaf is just a `Token` object represented as ```(<token-name>,
+'<lexeme>')```.

 ## Save with Persistence

-It should be useful to save the created parser persistently for future use (since creating a new LALR parser instance may be time consuming in some cases).
-Using `dumps/loads` or `dump/load` the parser instance (more precisely, the underlying automaton) will be encoded into *Python structure form*.
+It should be useful to save the created parser persistently for future
+use (since creating a new LALR parser instance may be time consuming
+in some cases).
+Using `dumps/loads` or `dump/load` the parser instance
+(more precisely, the underlying automaton) will be encoded into
+*Python structure form*.

 ``` python
 pCalc.dumps('./eg_demo_dump.py')
 ```

-Since our parser is created given access to a variable named `context` in `globals()`, we should provide the runtime environment in the user file when loading the instance:
+Since our parser is created given access to a global variable named
+`context`, we should provide the runtime environment in the user
+module, i.e. `globals`, when loading this parser instance:

 ``` python
 # Another file using the parser